-• Total workload: approx. 90 hours
+- Total workload: approx. 90 hours

-Attendance time: 15 hours
+- Attendance time: 15 hours

+- Preparation and follow-up: 75 hours

-• Examination and preparation: not applicable
+- Examination and preparation: not applicable

 Evidence:

 In this course, real conflict situations are simulated and analyzed with the help of various methods from business wargaming.
 Details on the design of the performance review will be announced during the lecture.